ccev/mp-eventwatcher/README.md

-## This repo is no longer maintained

-Due to a lack of motivation and time, I've decided to archive most of my repos.
-At the time of writing this, it's still fully functional.
+## Development

+As @ccev stepped back from further developing a number of his tools, I @crhbetz decided to take over on eventwatcher for now.
+I'll try my best to keep existing functionality in a working state.
+On the `asyncio` branch there's a version aiming at being fully compatible with MADs switch to asyncio that's currently being finished.

+Feedback and contributions (PRs) are very welcome.

 ### Improvements